Some Favorite Sites

 They “Won’t Forget”

-Posted to: Arts & Entertainment, Music, Black History, City Hall
+Posted to: Arts & Culture, Music, Black History, City Hall

 As the Kergyma Community Choir began to sway from side to side, so did the rest of City Hall.
 When the choir clapped, so did the audience.
 When the singers opened their mouths, those watching could not help but harmonize.